New Address: Eden / Non-place perspectives

 Flora Fantastic explores botanical imaginaries where both poisons and panaceas abide within the same natural specimen while moving through spatial and temporal environmental frameworks.
 Such contradictions common in florae have given rise to the word, ‘pharmacology’ which is derived from the Greek, ‘pharmakon,’ meaning both remedy and poison.
 Nestled among the thickets, bouquets, and vines of Flora Fantastic is the work of artists addressing coloniality in art making today, both in concept and in practice, cultivating a dialectical relationship with plants rooted in historical legacies and contested landscapes.
 Artists are engaging with the botanical phenomenon of certain plants whose physical exposure through contact or ingestion in sufficient quantities may prove harmful or even fatal.
 However, when applied in appropriate amounts and proportions, the same plants may become remedies as herbal salves or botanical balms replete with medicinal properties.

-Agate Tūna is a multidisciplinary artist specialising in the field of analogue and experimental photography.
-Her techniques include film soups, chemigrams, and photograms along with experiments in sound art.
-With her camera, Tūna plays the role as an investigator between reality and fiction, uncovering intriguing strangeness and compelling evidence, stimulating discussions about the blurred boundary between these two domains.
-Tūna delves deep into the influential role of imagery in shaping our beliefs by examining the complex, evolving interplay between technology and spirituality.
+Agate Tūna is a multidisciplinary artist from Riga, Latvia, specializing in the field of analogue and experimental photography.
+Her techniques include film soups, chemigrams, and photograms, along with experiments in sound art.
+With her camera, Tūna plays the role of an investigator between reality and fiction.
+Fascinated by family tales and their sense of mystery, she weaves personal narratives with collective historical contexts and examines the complex, evolving interplay between technology and spirituality.

 b.
 1996. lives and works in Riga, Latvia